quantoor/uniswap-watcher/README.md

 - It runs a web server that exposes endpoints to query the tx fee in USDT for given transaction hashes.
   - If the tx hash exists in the database, the corresponding info is fetched from it and returned.
   - Otherwise, the tx fee is computed, stored in db and then returned.
+- In order to store data in the database, a queue (channel) is shared between threads.
+Instead of blocking the thread by inserting the data directly - which is potentially a time-consuming operation - the data is inserted in a queue.
+A separate thread is responsible for consuming the data and inserting it in the database.

 ### Setup
 Download the repository and then cd into it: